Richmond Wellbeing Service offers a range of free and confidential talking therapies and specialist support to help you feel better.

 Once you have been referred by your GP or you have made a self-referral, we will book you in with one of our therapists for an initial telephone assessment.

-At this assessment, the therapist will discuss your current difficulties, how they have been affecting you, and discuss with possible treatment options with you.
+At this assessment, the therapist will discuss your current difficulties, how they have been affecting you, and discuss the possible treatment options with you.
 A face-to-face appointment can be arranged if you would prefer this.
 This first appointment/telephone call will last around 30-45 minutes.
 Following the assessment, we will get back to you within a few days to confirm your treatment package.
 We offer a range of therapies, which can be provided in a variety of ways.

 Living well – after therapy